Augusto Ballerini

 Augusto Ballerini (20 August 1857, Buenos Aires – 28 February 1902, Buenos Aires) was an Argentine painter of portraits, historical scenes and landscapes.

 Life and work

 He began his studies with the Italian-born portrait painter, Francisco Romero (1840-1906).
-Upon Romero's recommendation, and with a government scholarship, he went to Italy to continue his studies.
+His oldest preserved works are drawings of ports, bays, and lighthouses done in the region of Maldonado, Uruguay between 1873 and 1874, when Ballerini was only 16 years old.
+After a trip to Rome at the age of 18, where he met Pope Leo XIII, upon Romero's recommendation he went to Italy to continue his studies, first with the support of private donors and later on a government scholarship.
 In 1875, he spent some time in Rome, taking private lessons from Cesare Maccari.
 He was in Florence in 1878, where he became part of a small group of Argentine artists who were studying there.
-Upon returning to Buenos Aires. he established himself painting portraits of notable people, and became an avid enthusiast for creating landscapes "en plein aire".
+Upon returning to Buenos Aires. he established himself painting portraits of notable people, and became an avid enthusiast for creating landscapes "en plein air".